Bass (electric or upright) & theory lessons!

 Many musicians are self-taught, and that's fine if you have the discipline, focus and a LOT of time.
 Taking lessons from a good teacher puts you on the fast track.
 (A "good teacher" is one who not only knows their craft, but one who can communicate what they know - perhaps the most important component.)
 Having a guide to lead you through the various aspects of music and give you a logical, organized learning path cuts the learning time dramatically.
 You attain your goals faster and that means you get more satisfaction, sooner.

 I have a long list of credentials in both performance and pedagogy.
-My students have gone on to Berklee College of Music and NYU as music majors.
+My students have gone on to Berklee College of Music and other colleges as music majors.
 Some have become professional musicians and some were adults who gave it up for a time but wanted to get back to playing.
-I help them all.
 They are all better players and far more knowledgeable about music than they were before we met.

-They've learned not only where to put their fingers, but why.
+They've learned not only where to put their fingers, but (more importantly) why.
 They've learned how music works.
-While I teach all levels, I particularly love to teach beginners (of any age) and those just beyond that level.
-That's the time to lay down a strong foundation on which to build, and that's the time to avoid bad habits that will hold you back later on.
+While I teach all levels, I particularly love to teach beginners (teens and adults) and those just beyond that level.
+That's the time to lay down a strong foundation, and that's the time to avoid bad habits that will hold you back later on.

 If you want to open that window of knowledge, I can help.
-You needn't sign up for the rest of your life - try one lesson and see if it works for you.
+Try a lesson and see if it works for you.
 One or two lessons are enough to see the possibilities.

 Location: Orange County, NY